BastRatat/BastRatat/README.md

 # Welcome on my GitHub page

 ### Who am I?
 26 yo french front end developer based in Aix-en-Provence, currently working for Fulll, ReactJS enthousiast.

+Le Wagon alumni and graduated from OpenClassrooms as a full-stack developer.

+Recently preparing for the AWS Certified Cloud Practitioner certification.
+Interested in AR/VR and Amazon Sumerian in particular.

 ### Languages & tools